FelixJones42/WeightedEnsemble/README.md

 # WeightedEnsemble
-Implementation of weighted ensemble filtering an Alanine Dipeptide.
+Python implementation of weighted ensemble filtering on Alanine Dipeptide.
+Relies heavily on pathos multiprocessing capabilities and OpenMM.

+A detailed outline of the method can be found in WE_description.py.

+Work reported here was run on hardware supported by Drexel's University Research Computing Facility.